 "The Art of Hand Stitching Beads on Cloth"

+Class time is a mixture of sampling bead embroidery techniques and exploring variations on those stitches based on each individual student’s interests and aesthetic.
 Each day contains a mixture of hand stitching, viewing images and examples of bead embroidery for inspiration and technique illustration, and time sharing discoveries with one another.
-Each student goes home with a detailed sampler containing all the many bead embroidery stitches learned and developed in class, her/his own newly bead embellished piece of fiber art in progress, and detailed hand-outs with information about stitches, bead and thread selection, and other important information for continued exploration of bead embroidery beyond the classroom.
+Each student goes home with a detailed sampler containing all the many bead embroidery stitches learned and developed in class as well as a color booklet with information about stitches, bead and thread selection, and other important information for continued exploration of bead embroidery beyond the classroom.

 "Dots & Dashes: The Language of the Hand-Made Stitch"

 Dots, dashes, lines, and other simple shapes have been used throughout history from ancient symbolic languages like Cuneiform through Morse code and beyond to communicate ideas and information.
 Hand stitching with beads and embroidery thread is a wonderful, meditative, expressive way to create textured and colored dots, dashes, lines, and shapes that can express their maker’s feelings and ideas.

 Just as each person has a distinct, recognizable style of hand writing, each artist can develop her/his own recognizable style of visual communication through hand stitching with embroidery thread and beads.
 The development of this textured “hand writing” or visual communication is the focus of this two- to five-day workshop.
 Issues explored include line, mass, visual movement, overlay, shading, and positive and negative space.